 1. Build a Smart Contract using LISK

 LISK is a platform for Blockchain application development that acts as a PaaS (Platform-as-a-Service).
-It offers operating system, database, cloud infrastructure, programming language runtime environment.
+It offers operating systems, database, cloud infrastructure, programming language runtime environment.
 This helps in bringing your own code to create a side chain or a crypto token.

 2. Develop an Ethereum-backed Real Estate Platform

-In this approach, Ethereum platform, which has reached to Ethereum 2.0 level, can be employed for building a blockchain app for Real estate.
+In this approach, Ethereum platform, which has reached Ethereum 2.0 level, can be employed for building a blockchain app for Real estate.